mozilla-services/docs/source/storage/apis-2.0.rst

     Note that the server may impose a limit on the total amount of data included in the request, and/or may decline to process more than a certain number of BSOs in a single request.
-If the request is aborted mid-flight, there is no way to determine which items were stored successfully and which were not.

     Possible HTTP error responses: